mongodb/docs/source/includes/fact-networkMessageCompressors.rst

 .. important::

-   - Messages are compressed when both parties enable network compression.
+   Messages are compressed when both parties enable network compression.
 Otherwise, messages between the parties are uncompressed.

 You can specify the following compressors:

-- :term:`snappy`
+- :term:`snappy` (Default)

 - :term:`zlib`

 If you specify multiple compressors, then the order in which you list the compressors matter as well as the communication initiator.
 For